 China has ground to make up on other world-leading countries, though.
 According to the World Bank Logistics Performance Index (LPI), China ranked 27th globally in 2018, highlighting the ongoing trade logistics gap between developed and developing countries.
 According to PwC, these gaps have driven demand for third-party logistics (3PL) in APAC, with Asia Pacific companies seeking to reduce costs and improve reliability.
 This need to improve logistics performance and catch up with international competitors will drive uptake of digital solutions.
 Put more simply, digital tools will play a crucial role in helping Chinese companies transform their supply chain operations for today and the future.

 According to PwC, 67 percent of APAC companies now “consider digital supply chain disruptive and important,” and 40 percent have already deployed technologies including collaboration tools and supply chain analytics.
 China needs to ensure that it remains at the forefront of these developments as supply chain and e-commerce become increasingly important parts of its economy moving forward.
-In such a complex market as China, working with a partner like Orange Business Services that can offer global ICT solutions, local know-how and cutting-edge supply chain technology expertise can be your best way forward.
+In such a complex market as China, working with a partner like Orange Business that can offer global ICT solutions, local know-how and cutting-edge supply chain technology expertise can be your best way forward.

 To read about how Asia Pacific companies can transform their supply chains using the latest digital technologies, download the PwC report Building Connected Supply Chains.
 This white paper is also available in Chinese.